o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 # Acknowledgments {#acknowledgements}

-The content of this document has benefitted from feedback from JR Rivers, Ronan Waide, Chris DeBruin, and Marcoz Sanz.
+The content of this document has benefitted from feedback from JR Rivers, Ronan Waide, Chris DeBruin, and Marcos Sanz.

 --- back